decamp/util/README.md

 ### Build:
 gradle
-common - Contains code for all archs standard - Code for standard Java Runtime Environment only. android - Code for Android Runtime Environtment only.
+util-common - Contains code for all archs util-standard - Code for standard Java Runtime Environment only. util-android - Code for Android Runtime Environtment only.

 ### Runtime: